Trustees

 More about Lucy

-Lucy Power (she/her) is Co-Director of Rowanbank Environmental Arts & Education, an Edinburgh based not-for-profit focusing on creative climate communication and nature connection.
+Lucy Power (she/her) is Co-Director of Rowan Environmental Arts, an Edinburgh based not-for-profit focusing on creative climate communication and nature connection.
 Her particular expertise and knowledge is in the crossover of culture and climate change.
-Lucy’s academic background is in ecological and environmental sciences, which she studied at the University of Edinburgh.
+Lucy’s academic background is in ecological and environmental sciences and she is also a Churchill Fellow, researching international climate communication and education approaches.
+She is an aerial performer with a passion for combining circus with environmental communication!